 In-Home Recovery Assistance

 Some people suffering from stress-related illnesses face an intractable problem.
 They desperately need to establish or maintain sobriety, but they can’t leave home to do it.
 For them, rehab is not an option.
-As an in-home recovery specialist, Dr. Pirtle helps his clients solve this dilemma.
+As a human development specialist that has worked with clients in recovery for decades, I can help you solve this dilemma.

-Issues for which his clients engage Dr. Pirtle include the full range of stress-related illnesses including addictions, depression, anxiety, trauma, auto-immune, eating disorders, OCD, as well as life transitions, relationship difficulties, grief & loss, and more.
-Dr. Pirtle can provide in-home support for time periods of up to 28 days.
-He also places no restrictions on travel.
-He meets clients where they are.
+Issues for which his clients engage me include the full range of stress-related illnesses including addictions, depression, anxiety, trauma, auto-immune, eating disorders, OCD, as well as life transitions, relationship difficulties, grief & loss, and more.
+I can provide in-home support for time periods of up to 28 days.
+I also place no restrictions on travel.
+I will meet you where you are.

-Every client is different.
+Every client engagement is different.
 Particular care is taken to design an optimal experience for each individual.
-Dr. Pirtle will work with his clients’ medical team to form a best-fit plan.
-He also works with his own team of eminently knowledgeable and skilled colleagues who may also be engaged to provide the highest level of care.
+I will work with your medical team to form a best-fit plan.
+I also work with my own team of eminently knowledgeable and skilled colleagues who may also be engaged to provide the highest level of care.
+To inquire about the potential for in-home recovery assistance, email me at email@example.com.

 “Dr. Pirtle saved my life.
 We met Mark when my husband and I went to Miraval Resort in Tucson, Arizona.
 We were hoping a week away would help me get back on track.
 While there, we attended Mark’s Skillfully Aware lecture.
 His talk both inspired and scared me.
 He made it clear that it was possible for me to change and heal, but I also realized that seven days at Miraval was not going to do it.
 I was right.
 Shortly after we got home, I relapsed.
 That’s when my husband called Mark.